SWvheerden/tari/RFC/src/RFC-0241_AtomicSwapXMR.md

 ### Negotiation

-Alice and Bob have to negotiate the exchange rate and the amount to be exchanged in the atomic swap.
+Alice and Bob have to negotiate the exchange rate and the amount exchanged in the atomic swap.
 They also need to decide how the two UTXO's will look on the blockchain.
 To accomplish this, the following needs to be finalized:

 * Amount of Tari to swap for the amount of Monero